 Playing on the playground is not permitted before or after school hours.
-Students are to arrive between 8:10am and 8:15am, with the exception of the arrival for the 7:40am class.
+Students are to arrive between 8:10am and 8:15am.
 No students will be permitted in the building before the start of school unless they have made specific arrangements with a teacher or administration.
-Students, in the building before the start of the school, may be asked to register for Extended Daycare and parents will be billed accordingly.
+Students in the building before the start of the school, may be asked to check into Extended Daycare and parents will be billed accordingly.